Doctor’s Doctor — Dr. George A. Sheehan, Sr.

 By Michael Sheehan

-Note: A total of six of Dr. Sheehan’s children were Monmouth Beach homeowners: Joan, Anne, Pat, Liz, Skip, and Mike.
+Note: Six of Dr. Sheehan’s children were Monmouth Beach homeowners: Joan, Anne, Pat, Liz, Skip, and Mike.

 I picked up a book one day, The Youngest Science, written by famed author and medical researcher, Lewis Thomas, M.D.
 To my surprise, as I read the book, I met my father — George A. Sheehan, M.D.

 Not in his actual person, of course, but in the person of Dr. Thomas’s father, who in his practice of the art of medicine, must have been very much like my father.